Book a demo

 Thorough planning and compliant documentation are a moot point if you can’t find the very documents you worked so hard to build.
 Paper-based processes are particularly vulnerable to accessibility issues, as it takes time to retrieve documents from storage, assuming they aren’t lost outright.
 Commissioning documents are particularly vulnerable to ineffective management because they don’t have the same regulatory requirements associated with them.

-Regulatory and Operational Differences
+Regulatory and operational differences

 As commissioning focuses on sites and equipment rather than product quality and patient health, the typical regulatory bodies for life sciences — the U.S. Food and Drug Administration (FDA) and European Medicines Agency (EMA) in Europe — don’t get overly involved with this part of manufacturing.
 Many companies choose to align with guidelines recommended by industry groups such as the International Society for Pharmaceutical Engineering (ISPE).
 Without an overarching set of criteria, companies have disparate approaches, often varying from site to site or even team to team.